PatrickLaubscher/1001plates/README.md

 The website site is offering a listing of restaurant with relevant information.
 User can navigate and look for specified food type restaurant or searching by city.
 Restaurant manager can create a account and complete the needed information.
 The customer can contact directly the restaurant or use the booking service of the website.
+There is also an API who provides the list of the restaurant.

 ## Website UI